rpcpool/solana-accountsdb-sqs/README.md

 }
 ```

-It's possible to log filter names to redis for transactions which were sent to redis.
+It's possible to log filter names to redis for transactions which were sent to SQS.

 ```json
         "redis_logs": {